Australian law says there are 2 types of industrial action. Protected action is legal and unprotected action is illegal.

 - most voters in the ballot are in favour

-- the employer receives written notice at least 3 days before the action
+- if it is a single-enterprise agreement -- the employer receives at least 3 days written notice before the action

 Unprotected industrial action

 The Act says that unprotected industrial action is illegal.

 - to include unlawful terms in an agreement